What Is A Dental Filling?

 The Disadvantages of Composite Resin Fillings:

-• Although they look more natural, the composite fillings can be stained if you regularly consume tea, coffee, red wine and similar foods.
+- Although they look more natural, they can be stained if you regularly consume tea, coffee, red wine and similar foods.
 They may also be affected by long term exposure to some forms of alcohol.

 When choosing a filling material, you will need to consider factors such as the location and size of the cavity, the cost of the material, and your insurance coverage.
-The team of dental professionals at Anthony Martin Dentistry can assist you in making the right choice for you, based on your insurance needs and lifestyle requirements.
-To make an appointment, contact us at (757) 886-0300.
+The team of dental professionals at Anthony Martin Dentistry can assist you in making the right choice for you, based on your insurance needs, lifestyle requirements and dental needs.
+To make an appointment or to learn more, contact us at (757) 886-0300.